Stephanie St. Clair

-Stephanie St. Clair (December 25, 1887 in Guadeloupe, French West Indies – December 1969) was a racketeer who ran numerous enterprises in Harlem, New York in the early 20th century.
+Stephanie St. Clair (December 25, 1897 – December 1969) was a racketeer who ran numerous enterprises in Harlem, New York, in the early 20th century.
 St. Clair resisted the Mafia's interests for several years after Prohibition ended; she became a local legend for her public denunciations of corrupt police and for resisting Mafia control.
 She ran a successful numbers game in Harlem and was an activist for the black community.
 Her nicknames included: Queenie, Madame Queen, Madame St. Clair and Queen of the Policy Rackets.

 Early life

-Stephanie St. Clair was born of African descent in the West Indies to a single mother, Félicienne, who worked hard to send her daughter to school.
+Stephanie St. Clair was born of African descent in Martinique, French West Indies to a single mother, Félicienne, who worked hard to send her daughter to school.
 According to St. Clair's 1924 Declaration of Intention, she gave Fort-de-France, French West Indies (present-day Martinique, West Indies) as her place of birth.

 When St. Clair turned 12, her mother became very ill and St. Clair had to leave school.
 She managed to save some money and, after the death of her mother, left Martinique for Montreal, likely coming as part of the 1910-1911 Caribbean Domestic Scheme, which brought domestic workers to Quebec.

 She immigrated to the United States from Montreal, arriving in New York in 1912.
 She used the voyage and subsequent quarantine to learn English.
 In Harlem she fell in love with a small-time crook, Duke, who soon tried to prostitute her but was shot in a fight between gangs.
 After four months, she decided to start her own business, selling controlled drugs with the help of her new boyfriend, Ed.

 After a few months, she had made $30,000 and told Ed she wanted to leave him and start her own business.
 Ed tried to strangle her and she pushed him away with such force that he cracked his skull against a table and died.
 For months afterwards, she employed her own men, bribed policemen, and on April 12, 1917, invested $10,000 of her own money in a clandestine lottery game in Harlem.
 As a result of her success running one of the leading numbers games in the city, she became known throughout Manhattan as Queenie, but Harlem residents referred to her as Madame St. Clair.